smartIU/habit-tracker/README.md

 ## Features

 - Create habits that can be checked off instantly or that need to accumulate progress over time
-  - When creating your habits this is reflected by the "amount of progress to complete the task", choose "1" or leave this property empty for a check-off task
+  - When creating your habits this is reflected by the "amount of progress required to complete the task", choose "1" or leave this property empty for a check-off task
 - Supports daily, weekly and monthly tasks as well as freely defined periods spanning any number of days
   - Note that weekly periods always start on Mondays and monthly periods on the 1st of the month,